 How often do 1989 Chevrolet Corvette brake pads need to be replaced?
 It depends on you and your driving style.
 In general, brake pads last from 30,000 to 40,000 miles.
 Certain factors, like driving mostly on highways and braking smoothly, can help your brake pads last longer.
 If you often haul heavy loads or ride your brakes, your brake pads may wear out sooner.
 Your brake pad replacement interval also depends on what kind of brake pads you have on your Corvette right now.
 Are you still driving with the same pads as when you bought the car?
 Brake pads made of certain materials tend to outlast others.
 Luckily, Firestone Complete Auto Care offers brake pad replacement for Chevrolet Corvettes that comes with a limited Lifetime Parts Warranty.
 Brake checks and brake pad replacements are pretty common for us, and we only use brake parts that meet or exceed Chevrolet's standards.

 You might have a strong and reliable engine in your Chevrolet Corvette.
-One that’s strong enough to take you into high mileage territory. [content-1-text-4-2] One that can outlast the 170,000-mile mark.
+One that's ready to get you to 200,000 miles and beyond.
 But if you can’t stop it, it’s as good as scrap metal.
 Don't wait if you're experiencing brake squeaks or a loss of braking power.
 Safe driving and responsive brakes go hand in hand.
 Plus, waiting can lead to more expensive parts wearing out and requiring replacement.
 For example, if you drive with completely worn out brake pads, your rotors might start to warp, and this metal-to-metal friction shortens the life of otherwise healthy brake components.
 Our technicians work to prevent more brake damage.
 Get your 1989 Chevrolet Corvette brakes fixed at Firestone Complete Auto Care.
 We offer many affordable brake repairs like brake pad/shoe removal and replacement, brake rotor/drum refinishing, brake fluid exchange/bleeding, and brake caliper and wheel cylinder service.
 Make an appointment for Chevrolet Corvette brake repairs or services today.

 Let's keep your Chevrolet Corvette on the road.
 When something breaks, we're ready.
 Choose one of the services below and make an appointment for 1989 Chevrolet Corvette repairs.